RamandeepChamba/moviez-react/README.md

 # TODOS

 - Add feature for TV series
+   show seasons in tv detailed
 - Genres in MovieItem overlay
 - Make UI better for filters ✅
 - Preserve filters in UI after applying and loading filtered movies ✅